masaki39/pplyz/README.md

 ## Tips

 - Boolean output columns keep binary classifiers deterministic (`true`/`false`).
+- Some models do not support JSON mode; pplyz only sends `response_format` to models that advertise support.
+Explicitly state “return valid JSON only” in your prompt to keep outputs consistent.
 - Keep prompts short and explicit about the JSON schema you expect to avoid parsing errors.
 - Use `--preview` before long or expensive CSV batches to validate prompts and model choice.
 - Resume mode is on by default; rows with existing output columns are skipped.
 Use `--force` to recompute everything.